felipendc/vicyos-hefftor-polybar/README.md

 ***Weather Module, and why it's very import to bring it up***<br />

-This is the part where you'll learn to do your modifications!
-I decided to take this screenshot make it easy to you to understand.<br />
+This is the part where you will learn how to do your modifications!<br /> I decided to take this screenshot, to make it easy for you to understand.<br />
 As my laptop has a very small screen.
 I modified the weather code, so that the weather icone would fit the screen.<br />

 The line: 34 is the default configuration.
 And I commented (Using the #) The default line prints the Weather result in Celsius, (°C) and with informatition if the sky is cloudy.<br />